Tearfund

 Silas Balraj - Appointed August 2025, started September 2025.
 Brings over 20 years of experience from Compassion International where he held senior positions including Country Director for India, Vice President for Asia, and Senior Principal in Compassion's global programme function.
 Previously spent eight years in India's information technology sector.

-Quote from CEO Silas Balraj: "I am honored to join Tearfund at such a pivotal time.
+Quote from CEO Silas Balraj: "I am honoured to join Tearfund at such a pivotal time.
 Around the world, millions still face the harsh realities of extreme poverty and injustice, and I'm deeply inspired by Tearfund's commitment to working through the local church to bring lasting change.
 I'm passionate about the role of the church to transform communities facing crisis, and I look forward to being part of that mission."

 Board of Trustees